socomsystems/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Antivirus scanner
 =================

-You can configure your Nextcloud server to automatically run a virus scan on newly-uploaded files with the Antivirus app for Files.
+You can configure your cyfrSpaces server to automatically run a virus scan on newly-uploaded files with the Antivirus app for Files.
 The Antivirus app for Files integrates the open source anti-virus engine `ClamAV
 <http://www.clamav.net/index.html>`_  with Nextcloud.
 ClamAV detects all forms